 Work with a Skilled Insurance Attorney: (888) 493-1629

-If you have been treated unfairly by your insurance company, it is critical that you do not hesitate to contact an attorney who you can trust to stand up for your legal rights.
-At Arnold & Itkin LLP, we are committed to the success of our clients.
+If your insurance company has mistreated you, it is critical you contact an attorney whom you can trust to stand up for your rights.
+At Arnold & Itkin, we are committed to the success of our clients.
 If you are dealing with a complicated or delayed claim, whether it's a homeowner claim, a car insurance claim, or a natural disaster claim, we encourage you to contact us immediately.

 Four different reasons why you should give us a call now:

 - We have recovered billions of dollars for our clients.

 - We have won hundreds of cases worth $1 million or more.

-- We offer contingency fees, meaning you don’t pay unless we win.
+- We offer contingency fees, so you don't pay unless we win.

 - We have won record-setting verdicts and settlements.